LEARNAcademy/syllabus/rails/controllers-routes-views.md

 ### Navigation

 Our application is working properly with three possible pages for our users.
-But it is a bit awkward to manually type the URL.
-As users of the internet, that is not something you typically come across.
+But, it is a bit awkward to manually type the URL.
+As users of the internet, that is not something we typically come across.
 Let's add some clickable links that will allow our users to navigate easily between pages.

-We can start by adding links to the landing page that will navigate to the menu and hours pages.
+We will add our links to the landing page that will navigate to the menu and hours pages.
 The links will trigger the user's request which will in turn find the right route.
 To follow Rails conventions we will start by adding route aliases to each route.
 A **route alias** is like a variable that points to a particular route.

 **config/routes.rb**